 Significance: Are the results important?
 Are others (researchers or practitioners) likely to use the ideas or build on them?
 Does the submission address a difficult task in a better way than previous work?
 Does it advance the state of the art in a demonstrable way?
 Does it provide unique data, unique conclusions about existing data, or a unique theoretical or experimental approach?

 Authors will be given an opportunity to respond to reviews with a brief comment (maximum of 250 words for a paper; violations of this word limit may result in the paper being desk-rejected).
 Final paper acceptance/rejection decisions will be made accounting for the reviewers' overall judgment, their subjective ratings of confidence/expertise, the author response (if there is one), and our own editorial judgment.

 Submission Site Submissions should be made via the online submission system.
 At least one author of each accepted paper is required to register for, attend, and present the work at the conference in order for the paper to appear in the conference proceedings in the ACM Digital Library.

-Length and Formatting Submitted papers must be 8-10 pages (including all figures and tables), plus unlimited pages for references.
+Length and Formatting Submitted papers must be no longer than 10 pages (excluding references and appendices).
+The recommended length is 7-10 pages.
 Additional supplementary materials (e.g., appendices) can be submitted with their main manuscript.
 Reviewers will not be required to read the supplementary materials.

 Papers should be formatted using the ACM Master Article Template and the reference format indicated therein.
 For LaTeX users, choose format=sigconf.
 An overleaf template is included here.
 ACM also makes a Word template available.
 Authors do not need to include terms, keywords, or other front matter in their submissions.
 Papers that are neither in ACM format or exceeding the specified page length, may be rejected without review.